interacto/interacto.github.io/v2/src/docs/interactions.md

     .bind();
 ```

-## DnD, Draglock
+## DnD, Touch DnD, Draglock
+### DnD and Reciprocal DnD

 The DnD refers to a Drag-And-Drop interaction.
 Note that the goal of the DnD is not to drag an element from a place to another.
-A DnD is a sequence composed of a mouse button pressure, followed by a set of mouse movements(at least one),
+A DnD is a sequence composed of a mouse button pressure, followed by a set of mouse movements (at least one),
 that ends with a mouse button release.
 It is up to the developer to decide what to do using the DnD: it could be used to move elements,
 but also for totally different purposes.